Lubdhak/sample_app/README.md

 ~~~~~~~~~~~~

 Why Transaction is called in some places on create where we can call Table_ModelName.add() directly ?
+What is the diffrence between Argument & field in Mutations ?

 use root_folder to keep root files..